jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 ## Grading

-70% Course Project (built-upon throughout the semester)
+60% Course Project (built-upon throughout the semester)

 - Checkpoints: 10%

 - Presentation: 15%

-- Deliverables: 45%
+- Final Deliverable: 35%

 - See project guidelines for more details and actual grade breakdown